theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 I have included a copy of graysky2's kernel 6.8+ uarch patch in this repo.

-If you don't trust me, which you shouldn't, you can obtain and apply the patch directly from them, here: https://github.com/graysky2/kernel_compiler_patch
+If you don't trust me, which you shouldn't, you can obtain the patch directly from them, here: https://github.com/graysky2/kernel_compiler_patch

 Per the Arch PKGBUILD, simply download the relevant patch file into the root of your unpacked kernel source and run `git apply nameofpatchfile` to apply the patch,